 - To increase the number of servings you fit in daily, be creative.
 In a stir-fry, for instance, cut the amount of meat in half and double up on the vegetables.

 Fruits: 4 to 5 servings a day

-- Have a piece of fruit with meals and one as a snack, then round out your day with a dessert of fresh fruits topped with a splash of low-fat yogurt.
+- Have a piece of fruit with meals and one as a snack, then round out your day with a dessert of fresh fruits topped with a dollop of low-fat yogurt.

 - Leave on edible peels whenever possible.
-The peels of apples, pears and most fruits with pits add interesting texture to recipes and contain healthy nutrients and fiber.
+The peels of apples, pears and most fruits add interesting texture to recipes and contain healthy nutrients and fiber.

-- Remember that citrus fruits and juice, such as grapefruit, can interact with certain medications, so check with your doctor or pharmacist to see if they're OK for you.
+- Remember that citrus fruits and juices, such as grapefruit, can interact with certain medications, so check with your doctor or pharmacist to see if they're OK for you.